 Use the included screws and a #2 Phillips-head screwdriver to attach the wall bracket to the wall.

 Attach the phone bracket to the IP Phone.

 Detach the handset cord (and headset cord, if there is a headset), power cord, and any other attached cords from the base of the phone.

 Remove the label covers that are concealing the screw holes.

 Attach the phone bracket by inserting the tabs into the mounting tabs on the phone.
 The phone ports should be accessible through the holes in the bracket.

-Secure the phone bracket to the IP Phone with the machine screws using the #1 Phillips-head screwdriver.
+Secure the phone bracket to the IP Phone with the Phillips-head screws.